wp-plugins/mywebtonet-performancestats/readme.txt

 PHP web and MySQL backend servers.

-This plugin does various calculations and string manipulations on your PHP webserver and some CPU tests on your MySQL backend server.
+This plugin does various calculations and string manipulations on your PHP webserver and on your MySQL backend server.
 To further test the MySQL server, a sequence of MySQL inserts, selects, updates and deletes are performed in a seperate custom database table (we do not use your WordPress tables for this) are performed as well.

-After the tests has run, the results will be displayed for you to evaluate.
+After the sequence of tests are finished, the results will be displayed for you to evaluate.
 Typical results for the MySQL query test is 0.05-0.25 seconds if a MySQL socket connection is used.
 Web hosting providers with dedicated servers (like us) will show a slower time/queries per second, as TCP/IP connection is made instead.